tgrapperon/swift-composable-environment/README.md

 Compatible.DependencyKey: Composable Environment's DependencyKey
 @Compatible.Dependency: Composable Environment's @Dependency
 ```
-You can then migrate at your rythm to protocol reducers.
+You can then migrate at your rhythm to protocol reducers.
 Once the migration is complete, you can remove the dependency to this library.
 I hope it served you well!